daveprowse/lnsf/day1-labs/part1.md

 Hello there!
 Here you will find the lab material for day 1 of the Linux Networking & Security Fundamentals webinar.
 Enjoy!

-> Note: 	My main IP network is either: 10.0.2.0/24 or 10.0.42.0/16, depending on the lab being used for the day.
-I'll be running various Linux distributions
+> Note: 	My main IP network is either: 10.0.2.0/24 or 10.42.0.0/16, depending on the lab being used for the day.
+I'll be running various Linux distributions including Debian server and client, Ubuntu Server, Fedora Server, Fedora Workstation, Rocky Linux, Amazon Linux, and more!

 ---